Voting by Proxy

 Arranging to vote by Proxy for a Particular Election

 If you are unable to go to the polling station for a particular election, for example, if you are away on holiday; you can apply for a "particular election" proxy vote.
 You will need to complete a proxy vote application form.
-The form can be returned by post to the Electoral Registration Officer, Chiltern and South Bucks District Councils, King George V House, King George V Road, Amersham, HP6 5AW or by scanning the application and attaching it to an email to email@example.com.
-The form can also be received at the South Bucks District Council Offices (Denham), and Chiltern District Council Offices (Amersham).
+The form can be returned by post to the Electoral Registration Officer, Buckinghamshire Council, King George V House, King George V Road, Amersham, HP6 5AW or by scanning the application and attaching it to an email to email@example.com.
+The form can also be received at the Council Offices (Denham), and (Amersham).